Last updated on January 17th, 2020 at 06:35 am

 Brenda Gilmore served as the chair of this year’s banquet.
-Honorary co-chairs included: Dr. James K. Hildreth, president/CEO, Meharry Medical College; Latrisha Jemison, vice president, Regions Bank; Tina Hodges, CEO, Advanced Financial; Butch Spyridon, CEO, Nashville Convention & Visitors Corp.; and Amy Adams Strunk, controlling owner, Tennessee Titans.
+Honorary co-chairs included: Dr. James K. Hildreth, president/CEO, Meharry Medical College; Latrisha Jemison, vice president, Regions Bank; Tina Hodges, CEO, Advance Financial; Butch Spyridon, CEO, Nashville Convention & Visitors Corp.; and Amy Adams Strunk, controlling owner, Tennessee Titans.
 The banquet consisted of recognitions and an inclusion of participation by city officials, candidates and community NAACP members.

 The program opened with Harriett Wallace, reporter/commentator with Fox 17.
 Mistress and Master of Ceremonies included: 92Q radio personalities Yolonda ‘Yolo’ Beech and Ernie Allen.
 The program began with a special music video presentation of ‘Lift Every Voice and Sing.’

 The keynote speaker of the hour was Rev. John Faison, senior pastor of Watson Grove Baptist Church.
 At the beginning of his speech he said: “When a preacher is asked to be a speaker, you’re likely to get a ‘preacher.’
 We’re all connected.
 No matter who you are, where you came from and what you might think concerns you, we’re all connected.”